spencersmb/blade-theme/README.md

-Neat
+Sprout
 ===

-Neat is a starter theme built by Ahmad Awais [http://AhmadAwais.com/about/]
+Sprout is a starter theme built by Ahmad Awais [http://AhmadAwais.com/about/]

 Features
 --------